Other Functions

 LASTN

-The LASTN function determines if a value is within the last N values based on a specific sort criteria.
-The function returns TRUE if the compareValue is within the last number of records from the current record, when sorted using the sortCriteria.
-If any of the parameters are NULL when evaluated on the current row or if the compare value comes before the current rows sortCriteria, then the function returns FALSE.
-The function also returns FALSE if more than <number> rows are found between the current rows sort value and the compare value.
-The function returns NULL if there are no rows in the table.
-It should be noted that the compareValue and number are evaluated once at start of the aggregation process and on the current row.
+The LASTN function determines if a value is within the last N values based on a specific sort criterion.
+The function returns TRUE if the CompareValue parameter is within the last N number of records from the current record, when sorted using the SortCriteria paramter.
+The function returns FALSE if any of the parameters are NULL when evaluated on the current records, the CompareValue does not fall within the last N number of records or more than N number of records are found between the current records sort value and the CompareValue The function returns NULL if there are no rows in the table.

 Aggregate = Yes